vblinden/blog/resources/posts/setup-lets-encrypt-with-nginx.md

 date: November 19, 2019
 ---

 When I migrated my VPS (with Ubuntu) to an other host, I needed to setup <x-link href="https://nginx.org/" target="_blank">Nginx</x-link> again with <x-link href="https://letsencrypt.org/" target="_blank">Let's Encrypt</x-link> but I always forget how to exactly do it.
-This blog post is aimed to describe in easy steps how to setup up Nginx with auto-renewing Let’s Encrypt SSL certificates.
+This blog post is aimed to describe in easy steps how to setup up Nginx with auto-renewing Let's Encrypt SSL certificates.

 ## Setting up Nginx